adenant/Intro-to-Urban-Analytics/topics/PartI/PITCHME.md

 +++
 ## Urban Analytics
+- Definition
-The multi-disciplinary area of research concerned with using new and emerging forms of data, alongside computational, visualisation and statistical techniques, to study cities and their systems, tell stories and understand their issues.
+  - The multi-disciplinary area of research concerned with using new and emerging forms of data, alongside computational, visualisation and statistical techniques, to study cities and their systems, tell stories and understand their issues.

-It is imperative to be critical of these techniques & procedures
+- It is imperative to be critical of these techniques & procedures

-“The problem with data is that it says a lot, but it also says nothing.
+  - “The problem with data is that it says a lot, but it also says nothing.
 ‘Big data’ is terrific, but it’s usually thin.
 To understand why something is happening, we have to engage in both forensics and guess work." --Sendhil Mullainathan